LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

   ...
 }
 ```

-This is not that big of a deal for this one specific case, but it resulted in the state handling code being littered with code updating UI.
+As an isolated incident this was not terribly painful, but when the function calls across all UI interactions accumulated the resulting code was difficult to understand and maintain.
+The resulting code tightly coupled UI interactions and state management.
 Other classes end up being responsible for triggering UI updates.

-### The resulting code is heavily coupled.
+#### The resulting code is heavily coupled.
 It intertwines UI interactions with state management.

-The state_handler ended up being responsible for triggering UI updates, and was an argument to literally everything.
+The `state handler` ended up being responsible for triggering UI updates and was an argument to nearly everything.
 Almost every method, ui interaction, etc needed to store a copy of a state handler.
 This mean't every time I registered an event listener I would need a state handler handily stored nearby.
 By the time I had a complete frontend the name `state_handler` showed up in well over `70%` of files.

-# Solving This With Tiny Pubsub
+# Decoupling the Code With Tiny Pubsub
-Shameless plug for the self authored javascript library I wrote to solve this: [tiny-pubsub](https://github.com/LukeWood/tiny-pubsub).
+This is a shameless plug for the self authored javascript library I wrote to solve this: [tiny-pubsub](https://github.com/LukeWood/tiny-pubsub).
 It's nothing special - it just maintains a relationship between events and functions that should be called in response to said events.
 Instead of explicitly calling functions, functions instead respond to data emitted elsewhere.

-But what it does do is encourage a [decoupled codebase](https://gameprogrammingpatterns.com/decoupling-patterns.html) through the event driven programming paradigm..
+But what it does do is encourage a [decoupled codebase](https://gameprogrammingpatterns.com/decoupling-patterns.html) through the event driven programming paradigm.

 Here is a self contained example:
 ```javascript